 Are you plagued with pain in the ball of your foot?
 Pain in the ball of the foot at the base of your toes may be due to several factors; the type of shoes you're wearing, the number of hours you're on your feet, or the exercise you're doing.

 If discomfort in this area of your foot does not fade away by the next day and is persistent you may have capsulitis.
+Keep reading to learn how we treat capsulitis in our North Seattle office.

 What Is Capsulitis?